iotaledger/goshimmer/docs/implementation_design/object_storage.md

 It can be described by the following characteristics, it:
 - is a manual cache which keeps objects in memory as long as consumers are using it
 - uses key-value storage type
-- provides mutex options for guarding shared variables and preventing changing object state by multiple goroutines at the same time
+- provides mutex options for guarding shared variables and preventing changing the object state by multiple goroutines at the same time
 - takes care of  dynamic creation of different object types depending on the key, and the serialized data it receives through the utility `objectstorage.Factory`
 - helps with multiple `ObjectStorage` instances creation from the same package and  automatic configuration.